gottacatchenall/ColoradoBumblebees/manuscript/main.typ

 == Rewiring Quantification

-In order to quantify the amount of rewiring in the network over the rest of this century, for each interaction in the metaweb we take the baseline distribution for each bee and plant species and compute the amount of area in which their ranges overlap.
-Then, for each future time-period and climate change scenario, we compute the overlap in the same way, and compute the ratio between the overlap in that time-period and climate scenario and the baseline overlap.
+In order to quantify the amount of spatial rewiring for each pair of interacting species over the rest of this century, we take the baseline distribution for each interacting bee and plant species and compute the amount of area in which their ranges overlap.
+Then, for each future time-period and climate change scenario, we measure the area of their range overlap in the same way, and compute the ratio between the overlap in the future and the baseline.

 = Results

+#note("michael", "2-3 sentences summarizing the results")

 The predicted species richness and aggregated uncertainty is shown in @richness-uncertainty.

 #figure(
   image("../plots/richness_vs_uncertainty.png"),
-  caption: []
+  caption: [Bivariate plot depicting the predicted species richness and the aggregate uncertainty across all species distribution models.
+Top right: the extent of the study region shown as the highlighted pink box on the United States.
+Bottom right: Bar plot showing the proportion of area corresponding with each class in the bivariate legend.
+Colors accounting for less than 1% of area are omitted.]

 ) <richness-uncertainty>

-== Intra-annual Dynamics

-#figure(
-  image("../plots/within_season.png"),
-  caption: []
-) <within-season>
+There is spatial structure to the intra-annual variation --- in Appendix ?? we estimate species phenologies using Bayesian Gaussian Mixture models and show the interaction richness across space in Figure A??.